YHLEE9753/Android-Chat-Application/README.md

 # Function
 Sign up : make your account to use application.
-ID format is used e-mail format Log in : using firebase Authentication
+ID format is used e-mail format<br>
+Log in : using firebase Authentication<br>
-Log out: log out by clicking log out button in menu Showing all members : showing all members in Firebase by using Rechclerview Chatting in the room : after click member button, you can enter the room, and you can chat in chat room
+Log out: log out by clicking log out button in menu<br>
+Showing all members : showing all members in Firebase by using Rechclerview<br>
+Chatting in the room : after click member button, you can enter the room, and you can chat in chat room<br>
+Chat in realtime : using realtime database in Firebase

-More Detail : ppt
+## More Detail : ppt